brouberol/blog/content/cant-enough-be-enough.md

 Finance is fraught with lingo.
 Yes, possibly even more than technology.
 So before diving into how the stock market affected my psyche, let's try to define a couple of terms.

-A _stock_ is a financial instrument that represents the ownership of a fraction of a corporation.
+A _stock_ is a financial instrument representing the ownership of a fraction of a corporation.
 These shares are bought and sold on _stock exchanges_ (e.g. Nasdaq, Euronext, etc).
 For example, should I want to, I could currently buy a share of Amazon.com Inc. (referenced as `AMZN` on the market) for 2,107.44 USD on the Nasdaq, which would make me a (tiny) shareholder of Amazon.

 There are multiple reasons why one should want to hold stocks: either the stocks they own give them voting rights at the company annual meetings, allowing them to influence how the company is managed, or maybe they hope to make a profit by selling at a higher price than the one they bought the stock at.